paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-001-general-provisions.md

 **(d)** Only a railroad, a person that may be a debtor under chapter 7 of this title (except a stockbroker or a commodity broker), and an uninsured State member bank, or a corporation organized under section 25A of the Federal Reserve Act, which operates, or operates as, a multilateral clearing organization pursuant to section 409 1 of the Federal Deposit Insurance Corporation Improvement Act of 1991 may be a debtor under chapter 11 of this title.

-**(e)** Only an individual with regular income that owes, on the date of the filing of the petition, noncontingent, liquidated debts of less than $2,750,000 or an individual with regular income and such individual’s spouse, except a stockbroker or a commodity broker, that owe, on the date of the filing of the petition, noncontingent, liquidated debts that aggregate less than $2,750,000 may be a debtor under chapter 13 of this title.
+**(e)** Only an individual with regular income that owes, on the date of the filing of the petition, noncontingent, liquidated, unsecured debts of less than $250,000 22 See Adjustment of Dollar Amounts notes below. and noncontingent, liquidated, secured debts of less than $750,000,2 or an individual with regular income and such individual’s spouse, except a stockbroker or a commodity broker, that owe, on the date of the filing of the petition, noncontingent, liquidated, unsecured debts that aggregate less than $250,000 2 and noncontingent, liquidated, secured debts of less than $750,000 2 may be a debtor under chapter 13 of this title.

 **(f)** Only a family farmer or family fisherman with regular annual income may be a debtor under chapter 12 of this title.